MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ```
 docker build -t iis .
 ```

-For complete documentation on Docker Build, including a list of all build options, see [Build at Docker.com](https://docs.docker.com/engine/reference/commandline/build/#build-with).

 When the build process has been initiated, the output will indicate status, and return any thrown errors.